magento/magento2/app/code/Magento/Vault/README.md

     - `method` is a method code (`\Magento\Vault\Model\Method\Vault` class).
     - `payment_model` is a payment information model object (`\Magento\Payment\Model\InfoInterface` class).

-For information about the event system in Magento 2, see [Events and observers](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/events-and-observers.html#events).
+For more information about the event system, see [Events and observers](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/events-and-observers.html#events).

 ### Layouts